 I love leading God’s people in worship.
-I have been blessed to have led church worship teams at home and around the world for over 30 years.
+I have been blessed to have led Sunday worship teams at home and around the world for over 30 years.
 Here are a few things that I have learned along the way that help lead toward next level worship.

 1. For Next Level Worship, Pick Great Songs

 Picking great songs for your congregation and worship band is one of the most important tasks of a worship leader.
 Great songs have a sense of God’s Spirit on them.
 Great worship songs make you want to sing them again and again.
 Great songs cause your spirit to rise in worship to the Lord.
 (Check out my blog on “12 Keys to Picking Great Songs for Worship.”)

 2. For Next Level Worship, Put Great Songs in a Great Order

 I have found that congregations often rush to church, just trying to get there on time and are often unfocused on God.
 One of my jobs is to pick great songs that help get them focused on God as quickly as possible.
 That usually works best by finding an uptempo worship tune that is easy to sing and gets them engaged as soon as possible.

 I usually have 20-25 minutes to do worship on a Sunday morning service, so for my team, that means four or five songs.
 My general rule of thumb is to do two uptempo songs—often more praise orientated—and often the second song is slightly faster than the first one.
 Then I do a strong median tempo transition song and then end with a powerful worship song that is sung directly to God.